rustwasm/rfcs/text/001-the-rfc-process.md

 >   in the project.

-This policy categorizes pull requests as either "larger, more nuanced ..." changes or not (I will use "substantial" from now on).
+This policy categorizes pull requests as either "larger, more nuanced ..." changes or not (we will use "substantial" from now on).
 When a change is not substantial, it requires only a single team member approve of it.
 When a change is larger and more substantial, then the relevant team comes to consensus on how to proceed.